-First United Methodist Church of Colleyville TX – Finding God in Culture (poetry)
+First United Methodist Church of Colleyville TX – Finding God in Culture (paintings)

 Peace Together, Northeast Tarrant County – Theater Improv for relationship building

-Missional Wisdom Foundation National Gathering, Dallas TX – Art as a Spiritual Practice (contemplative reflection with art)
+Missional Wisdom Foundation National Gathering, Dallas TX 2018, Asheville NC 2019 – Art as a Spiritual Practice (contemplative reflection with art)